-Imagine going through the day to day life filled with all the usual responsibilities and challenges, you’d probably have plenty of resentment accumulated in your mind.
+Imagine going through daily life filled with all the usual responsibilities and challenges without any sense of relief.
+You’d probably have plenty of resentment accumulate in your mind.

-It turns out there is indeed one simple practice that can make you happier even when your circumstances are still the same.
+It turns out there is, indeed, one simple practice that can make you happier, even when your circumstances remain the same: keeping a gratitude journal.

 Keep reading to see all the compelling evidence that shows how practicing gratitude can really change your life for the better.

 Table of Contents

 “Whenever there’s a grateful moment, I note it.
 I know for sure that appreciating whatever shows up for you in life changes your personal vibration.
 You radiate and generate more goodness for yourself when you’re aware of all you have and not focusing on your have-nots.” – Oprah

 A gallup world poll has shown that 85% percent of people reported being disengaged at their jobs.
 Many of them hate their jobs, and especially their bosses.